Our goal is to reduce wait times for spouses and partners. To do this, we are working to process the applications in the spousal sponsorship backlog.

 1. Get the application package

-- If your spouse, partner or dependent child lives outside Canada, use the Application to Sponsor a Member of the Family Class (FC).
+If your spouse, partner or dependent child lives outside Canada, use the Application to Sponsor a Member of the Family Class.

-- If you are approved as a sponsor, the CPC will forward your family member’s application for permanent residence to the appropriate Canadian visa office to continue its processing.
+- If we approve you as a sponsor, the CPC will send your family member’s application to a Canadian visa office to be processed.

-Read the guides for both the sponsorship and the permanent residence applications carefully before you complete the application forms.
+Read the guides for both the sponsor and the immigrant carefully before you fill out the application forms.
 This will help you make sure you are eligible before you apply.
 We will not refund the fee to process your forms if you are not eligible to be a sponsor.

-Use the instructions in the guide to help you fill out the application form.
-Be sure to provide all the documents listed in the Document Checklist.
-If information or documents are missing, your entire application will be returned to you and you will need to re-submit a new application with the missing information or documents.
+Use the instruction guide to help you fill out the application forms.
+Send all the documents listed in the Document Checklist.
+Missing information or documents can delay your application.

-- As the sponsor, you will sign an agreement that commits you to supporting your spouse, common-law or conjugal partner for three years.
-If you sponsor a dependent child, you will commit to supporting the child for 3–10 years, depending on the age of the child.
+- As the sponsor, you will agree in writing to support your spouse, common-law partner or conjugal partner for three years.
+If you sponsor a dependent child, you will commit to support the child for three to 10 years, depending on the child’s age.

-- Your spouse, common-law or conjugal partner and older dependent children must promise to make every effort to become self-supporting.
+- Your spouse, partner and older dependent children must promise to try to support themselves.

-- If you sponsor your dependent children who are not accompanying your spouse, common-law partner or conjugal partner, you will have to complete a separate application.
+- If you sponsor any of your dependent children who will not come with your spouse or partner, you will have to fill out a separate application.

-- Have the person(s) you want to sponsor complete the medical examination requirements.
-Instructions are in the application package.
-Assemble the final application for permanent residence, including applications, supporting documents and proof that the medical examination has been done.
+The people you want to sponsor must get a medical exam.
+Gather the applications, supporting documents and proof that the medical exam has been done.